Exploring the City of St. Louis, Missouri

 The best part of my trip to St. Louis was visiting the St. Louis Zoo.
 I found the zoo to be extremely clean.
 It had a nice variety of animals and was easy to navigate through the park grounds.

-The hippo exhibit was so exciting!
-They are my favorite animals in the world so I was super excited to spend some time watching the five of them grazing and just looking cute.
+The zoo’s hippo exhibit was so exciting!
+They are my favorite animals in the world, so I was super excited to spend some time watching the five of them grazing and just looking cute.
 Don’t miss the adorable penguins and polar bears either.

 St. Louis is a great city to explore.
-I did not have nearly enough time to do everything I wanted so hopefully a return trip will be on the horizon.
-Have you visited St. Louis?
+I didn’t have nearly enough time to do everything I wanted, so hopefully a return trip will be on the horizon.
+Have you visited St. Louis, Missouri?